David Kerr (oncologist): Career

-Kerr has made a substantial contribution to cancer care and research in Europe.
-He co-chaired the Anglo-French Scientific committee celebrating the centenary of the Entente-Cordiale (2004) after the Queen and President Chirac nominated cancer research as their joint theme.
-He has established the first Network of India's top cancer centers, turning it into an internationally recognized trials network and has trained many young Indian oncologists.

-He has brought worldwide attention to the looming epidemic of cancer which will claim the lives of more than a million Africans every year.
+He has brought worldwide attention to the looming epidemic of cancer which is a risk of claiming the lives of more than a million Africans every year.
 He organized the first ever African Cancer Reform convention in London (2007).
 This was attended by 27 African Health ministries, led to the London Declaration calling for immediate action to develop cancer control plans for these nations.
 Subsequently Kerr was asked by African ministers to lead a new organization, AfrOx to aid national cancer planning in Africa.
-AfrOx has already received unprecedented international support (WHO, IAEA) and is seen as a beacon to establish cancer care in Africa.
+AfrOx has already received international support (WHO, IAEA) and is seen as a beacon to establish cancer care in Africa.
 He has completed a National Cancer Plan for Ghana, has been invited by the governments of Rwanda, Nigeria and Sierra Leone to lead their cancer plan activities, has initiated a mass vaccination program for cervical cancer, the commonest cancer affecting African women, and is coordinating the International Oncology Association's engagement in this field.

-Kerr spoke at the New Frontiers in Science Diplomacy event and blogged on the Guardian about it.
+Kerr spoke at a New Frontiers in Science Diplomacy event and blogged on the Guardian about it.